dasakash20307/KML-Editor-Advance/v5_task_and_Concept.md

         * For each valid row:
             1. Processes data (UTM parsing, etc.) using `core/data_processor.py`.
             2. Generates a KML file with dynamic description based on other columns in the CSV.
-            3. Saves the KML file to the designated KML folder (using KML file lock).
+            3. Saves the KML file to the designated KML folder (using KML file lock via `LockHandler`).
-            4. Saves all relevant metadata (including KML filename, creator's device ID/nickname from `CredentialManager`, "Created" status) to the database (using DB lock).
+            4. Saves all relevant metadata (including KML filename, creator's device ID/nickname from `CredentialManager`, "Created" status) to the database (using DB lock via `LockHandler`).
         * Handles duplicates based on `response_code` (skip and log).
         * Provides user feedback via `APIImportProgressDialog`.
     * **Functionality (Template Export CSV):**